microsoft/typespec/packages/website/src/docs/standard-library/http.md

 A definition for a service is the namespace that contains all the operations for the service and carries top-level metadata like service name and version.
 Cadl offers the following decorators for providing this metadata, and all are optional.

-- @service - Mark a namespace as a service namespace.
-Takes in the following options:
-  - `title`: Name of the service
-  - `version`: Version of the service
 - @server - (In `Cadl.Http`) the host of the service.
 Can accept parameters.

 Here's an example that uses these to define a Pet Store service: